 Traffic follows links from one page to another across the internet, forming the web part of the worldwide web.
 When a link directs people to a page outside your website, it’s an outbound link.
 Likewise, links from the other direction are inbound links or backlinks.

 So, why are backlinks important?
 Ever since the early days of search engines, backlinks have been an ideal metric for measuring a website’s value.
-When another website decides to link to yours, it’s the equivalent of a referral or a vote of confidence, so good resources naturally attract many backlinks.
+When another website decides to link to yours, it’s the equivalent of a referral or a vote of confidence, so good resources naturally attract multiple backlinks.

 Link Origin Matters

 However, Google prefers pages with backlinks from several referring domains, so having one exceptionally high-quality backlink may not be enough to beat the competition with a more varied link profile.
-You’ll also see diminishing returns when multiple links come from the same referrer, so it’s best not to put all your eggs in one basket when building links.
+You’ll also see diminishing returns when multiple links come from the same referrer, so it’s best not to put all your eggs in one basket when building backlinks.

-How Many Backlinks Do I Need?
+How Many Backlinks Do I Need To Rank?

 How many backlinks do you need for a specific keyword, and how many do you need to boost a page or an entire website’s rankings?
 Well, search engine rankings are relative, so the number depends mostly on your competition.